-Applications up to EUR 2,500 can be submitted at any time.
-Applications up to EUR 1,000 are decided by the president of the HTA; applications up to EUR 2,500 are decided by an internal jury.
-Higher application sums are decided by the HTA board twice a year (deadlines: middle of January and middle of September).
+Applications up to EUR 2,500.00 can be submitted at any time.
+Applications up to EUR 1,000.00 are decided by the president of the HTA; applications up to EUR 2,500.00 are decided by an internal jury.
+Higher application budgets are decided by the HTA board twice a year (deadlines: middle of January and middle of September).

 An application consists of a project description (max.
 3 pages), a list of the project participants and information about their study programmes, and a detailed budget plan.
 Both application and budget plan need to show that the applicant describes a non-professional, student-run project.
 In general, fees cannot be paid to enrolled HTA students; fees for external students can be paid in exceptional cases.